Programming in Python

 def __iter__(self) -> Generator

-magic method allows for easy iteration over the subscripts at the subscript level of the given Key
+magic method allows for easy iteration over the subscripts at the next subscript level relative to the calling Node

 In the event of an error in an underlying ydb_subscript_next_s() / ydb_subscript_next_st() call, a YDBError